waimea-wmbutler/level-2-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-    To test this theory, i had to play my game for as long as possible, however it is always a random number. i Achieved this by commenting out the dangerous options, leading to only peasefull dungeonering.
+    To test this theory, I had to play my game for as long as possible, however it is always a random number.
+I Achieved this by commenting out the dangerous options, leading to only peasefull dungeonering.

 ### Expected Test Result

-    I expected the game to go on forever, so i tested weather that was true or not.
+    I expected the game to go on forever, so I tested weather that was true or not.
 ![Screen Recording 2025-04-29 at 12.56.15 PM.gif](screenshots/Screen%20Recording%202025-04-29%20at%2012.56.15%20PM.gif)

 ---